Open In App

 Report

-MongoDB is an open-source document-oriented database that is designed to store a large scale of data and also allows you to work with that data very efficiently.
+MongoDB is an open-source document-oriented database.
 It is categorized under the NoSQL(Not only SQL) database because the storage and retrieval of data in the MongoDB are not in the form of tables.
-This is the general introduction of MongoDB now we learn how to install MongoDB on your macOS ?
+This is the general introduction to MongoDB and now we learn how to install MongoDB on MacOS.

 Step 1: Go to MongoDB Download Center to download MongoDB Community Server.